-Fall 2012

-Through August 29 100%

-Through September 5 75%
+Through September 4 75%

-Through September 12 50%
+Through September 11 50%

-Through September 19 25%
+Through September 18 25%

-After September 19 0%
+After September 18 0%

-Spring 2013 Term One (Winter)
+Spring 2014 Term One (Winter)

-Through January 7 100%
+Through January 6 100%

-Through January 8 75%
+Through January 7 75%

-Through January 9 50%
+Through January 8 50%

-Through January 10 25%
+Through January 9 25%

-After January 10 0%
+After January 9 0%

-Spring 2013 Term Two
+Spring 2014 Term Two

 Through January 29 100%

 Through February 5 75%

 Through February 12 50%

 Through February 19 25%

 After February 19 0%

-Summer 2013
+Summer 2014

 On or before first day of each session 100%

 On the second day of each session 75%

 On the third day of each session 50%

 On the fourth day of each session 25%

 After the fourth day of each session 0%

 Institutional charges are tuition, fees, housing, dining, and other charges assessed the student by the institution.
-Noninstitutional costs may include, but are not limited to books, supplies, and transportation.
+Non-institutional costs may include, but are not limited to books, supplies, and transportation.

 If a recipient of Title IV aid withdraws during a period of enrollment in which the recipient began attendance, Grace University must calculate the percentage and amount of Title IV assistance the student did not earn and return those funds to the Title IV programs.
 If the day the student withdrew occurs on or before the student completed 60 percent of the period of enrollment for which the assistance was awarded, the amount of aid earned by the recipient is calculated by determining the percentage of the enrollment period completed multiplied by the total amount of Title IV aid that was dispersed (and that could have been disbursed) for the period of enrollment as of the day the student withdrew.
 If the day the student withdrew occurs after the student has completed 60 percent of the period of enrollment, the recipient has earned 100 percent.
-The percentage and amount not earned is the complement of the percentage of Title IV aid earned multiplied by the total amount of Title IV aid that was disbursed (and that could have been disbursed) to the student, or on the student's behalf, for the period of enrollment, as of the day the student withdrew.
+The percentage and amount not earned is the complement of the percentage of Title IV aid earned multiplied by the total amount of Title IV aid earned multiplied by the total amount of Title IV aid earned multiplied by the total amount of the period of enrollment, as of the day the student withdrew.